 “Obviously they have to make quite serious cuts because of the mess public finances have got into.
 They are having to put more money onto key areas of child protection and learning disabilities.”

 The full council is due to vote on the budget on Feburary 25th.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.